Show All Answers

 All turf replacement projects require a full design submittal.
 One of the steps of a design submittal for this program is HOA approval if it is applicable.
 We encourage all interested homeowners to check in with your HOA about major changes to landscaping.

 Senate Bill (SB) 13-183 is a state bill that requires HOA's to allow xeric landscaping as long as the landscaping follows the laws put forth in your municipalities Unified Development Code.
-A link to the Town of Erie UDC can be found here.
+View the Town of Erie Unified Development Code.

 There is no limit to how many gardens you can purchase with the discount.
 After you've put as many gardens as you would like to purchase in the cart on the Resource Central website, the discount will be applied at the time of purchase.